trobutlef/boltz-hackathon-template/HACKATHON_README.md

 - Rationale: Multipole-augmented scoring (MTP-like) may improve energy fidelity; we treat this as motivation for future work since the hackathon’s official metric is structural RMSD, not energy.

+ - Additional document: see `Proposal_QURE.docx` (in repo) for an expanded discussion of alternative strategies to improve binding accuracy and potential pipeline enhancements beyond the scope of this submission.

 ## Repro checklist

 - Fresh clone, create env, install `boltz`.